CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 Subscriptions.
 The annual subscription shall be £30 per

 team.
-All clubs shall pay their
+All Clubs shall pay their

-the following season.
+following season.

 4.